 Does the company fear monger about "boogeyman" ingredients?
 Popular misconceptions, dubious field reports, selective examination of the scientific and medical literature, and poorly conducted science lie at the base of most "toxic ingredient" myths.(See chapter 10 of The Truth About Pet Foods

 , The Pet Food Ingredient Game

 and Are By-Products Bad?

 There is a basic principle in toxicology that is essential to understand.
 It is: the dose makes the poison.
 Anything can be toxic in high enough dose, even oxygen and water.
 What may be toxic at one dose may be life saving at another.
 In the literature, somewhere, can be found a study proving that this or that ingredient fed to mice at levels that would choke a horse is toxic.
-Producers who champion such scare tactics in order to sell their products (without the "poisonous" ingredient) are either misinformed, naive, or purposely using fear to create sales.
+Producers who champion scare tactics about ingredients that have actually never been proven to be harmful in practical feeding experience are either misinformed, naive, or purposely using fear to create sales.
 As a rule, ingredients that have been used for thousands of years by humans and animals are safe if fed in variety and in reasonable amounts.
 Yes, some things can be toxic.
 But that can only be determined by understanding the relationship between dosage and toxicity.
 Since these understandings are constantly changing, the only safe way to feed is by rotation and variety using quality products from competent producers who do not mislead.
-See chapter 10, page 142, and page 144 of The Truth About Pet Foods
+(See chapter 10, page 142, and page 144 of The Truth About Pet Foods

 , Vitamin K